Gunman kills 8 in Serbia's second mass shooting in 2 days

 The last mass shooting before this week was in 2013, when a war veteran killed 13 people in a central Serbian village.

-Late Thursday, an attacker shot at people in three villages near Mladenovac, some 50 kilometers (30 miles) south of the capital, according to state broadcaster RTS.
+Late Thursday, an attacker shot at people in three villages near Mladenovac, some 50 kilometers (30 miles) south of the capital.
+Vucic said the assailant targeted people “wherever they were.”

 “I heard some tak-tak-tak sounds,” recalled Milan Prokic, a resident of Dubona, near Mladenovac.
 Prokic said he first thought people were shooting to celebrate a birth, as is tradition in Serbia.